hallvard/plantuml/releng/net.sourceforge.plantuml.composite/README.md

 ### Release on GitHub

+- add a release (create a draft first, fill all the details)
-- add a release and tag with items from README.md
+- add release notes from README.md in root folder
+- merge the release branch back into master
+- tag the new version on master branch with e.g. 1.1.28
+- choose a git tag (e.g. 1.1.28) and the branch `master`
+- publish the release
 - close issues that (supposedly) are fixed

 ### Post-release

-- merge back into master
 - search and replace <version> with <version+1>-SNAPSHOT in pom.xml, and <version> with <version+1>.qualifier in MANIFEST.MF, feature.xml and category.xml (think that's enough)